 Students are required to make up all assignments and work missed as a result of absences.
 The instructor may assign additional outside make-up work to be completed for each absence.
 Arrangements to take tests and/or quizzes missed because of an absence or tardy can only be made with the instructor's approval.
 The maximum score allowed on a makeup examination is 76%.
-Popquizzes are not eligible for make-up.
+Pop-quizzes are not eligible for make-up.

-Theory Hours - Make Up Policy
+Theory - Make Up Policy

-- 1. To be eligible for licensure or certificate, Nursing students are required to complete all theory hours. - 2.
-Students who miss theory hours need to make up those hours in order to complete the requirements for the course or graduation.
-Make up hours must be completed within the required time frame or the student will be dropped from the program. - 3.
-Instructors, the DON/ADON, nursing supervisor, academic team and Nursing administration can assign make up work for the hours and course objectives missed.
+- 1. To be eligible for licensure or certificate, Nursing students are required to complete all theory content. - 2.
+Students who miss content need to make up that content material in order to have completed the requirements for graduation.
+Make up content must be completed within the required time frame or the student will be dropped from the program. - 3.
+Instructors, the DON/ADON, nursing supervisor, academic team and Nursing administration can assign make up work for theory course objectives missed.
 This make up work can comprise of any of the following: - a.
 Case study - b.
 Care plan - c.
 Independent study with examination - d.
 Attendance at seminars or workshops - e.
 Computer assignment based on clinical, theory skills, &/or NCLEX simulation - f.
 Auto-tutorial laboratory - g.
 Research Report or Directed Project or Essay - h.
 NCLEX testing simulations - i.
 Video with handout - j.
 Participation in a field trip - k.
 Participation in health fairs or other volunteering opportunities as arranged by nursing administration - I. Other assignment pertaining to the theory objectives missed - m.
 Nurse Assistant training program (CNA) students must attend the theory make-up as scheduled by your Instructor/Director. - n.
 Home Health Aide program student must attend all hours and days - 4.
-Failure to complete assigned work/hours will result in dismissal from the course or program.
+Failure to complete assigned work will result in dismissal from the course or program.

-Clinical Hours - Make Up Policy
+Clinical - Make Up Policy

-1. To be eligible for licensure, nursing students are required to complete all clinical hours.
+- 1. To be eligible for licensure, nursing students are required to complete all clinical content. - 2.
+Students who are absent need to make up the clinical course objectives missed in order to have completed the requirements for graduation.

-- 2. Students who miss clinical hours need to make up those hours in order to have completed the requirements for the course or graduation.
-Clinical hours must be made up within the required time frame or the student will be dropped from the program. - Instructors, the DON/ADON, nursing supervisor, academic team and nursing administration can assign make up work for the hours and course objectives missed.
+Clinical content must be made up within the required time frame or the student will be dropped from the program.

+- 3. Instructors, the DON/ADON, nursing supervisor, academic team and nursing administration can assign make up work for the course objectives missed.
 This make up work can comprise of any of the following: - a.
 Performance evaluation in the Skills laboratory - b.
 Performance evaluation in the Sims laboratory - c.
 Assignment to the clinical area as coordinated by the Instructors, the ADON, nursing supervisor, academic team and Nursing administration - d.
 Participation in hospital/facility coordinated activity - e.
 Nurse Assistant training program (CNA) students must attend the clinical make-up as scheduled by your Instructor/Director. - f.
 Home Health Aide program student must attend all hours and days - 4.
 Failure to complete assigned clinical make up assignment may result in dismissal from the course or program.